VladimirShib/BulletHell/README.md

 - *Damage*

 The player's ship can take two hits, the third one destroys the ship.
-Damage can be taken from enemy shots, from direct collision with an enemy or with certain obstacles on the game field.
+Damage can be taken from enemy shots or from collision with certain obstacles on the game field.
 Taking damage prevents the possibility of taking new damage for a short time, to avoid situations with instant destruction from multiple bullets flying together.

 - *Level progression*

 Transitions between levels are without pause, with a short splash screen.
 The difficulty of the game increases with each level, which is reflected in the increased number of enemies and projectiles flying around.
-The goal of the game is to pass as many levels as possible.
+The goal of the game is to complete as many levels as possible.
 <br/><br/><br/><br/><br/>
 **1. Жанр**